BBriele/cn-manager/project.md

 *   **Location Management:**
     *   Create, list, update, and delete locations.
     *   [Location model](app/models/location.py) defines the structure of a location.
+*   **Optional User Authentication and Authorization:**
+    *   Implement user accounts and roles as an optional feature.
+    *   Protect sensitive endpoints with authentication and authorization when enabled.

 ## Technologies Used